ecmistry/gravitee-cli/README.md

 # Gravitee CLI

 Gravitee CLI is a command-line interface (CLI) tool designed to simplify the management of APIs using the Gravitee API Management (APIM) platform.
-It enables users to configure API settings, create APIs, list available APIs, delete APIs, and extend its functionality with ease.
+It enables users to configure API settings, create APIs, list available APIs, update APIs, delete APIs, and extend its functionality with ease.

 ---